JediLuke/flamelex/README.md

 ## Goals of the project

-Franklin was born out of my frustration trying to create the "perfect" emacs/vim setup.
+Flamelex was born out of my frustration trying to create the "perfect" emacs/vim setup.
 I am a heavy modifier of these programs, but eventually hard to use APIs and bugs in the software (I consider emacs' inability to support multi-threading a bug in 2020) prompted me to "flip the desk"